-PAGE CHARGES. \$55 per printed page is assessed for published articles and notes; the rate will be \$40 per page if any one of the authors is an individual subscriber at the time of publication.
-A pressquality PDF file of the published article will be provided to the corresponding author for distribution.
+PAGE CHARGES. \$55 per printed page will be assessed for published articles and notes (\$40 per page if any one of the authors is an individual subscriber at the time of publication).
+Color figures can be accommodated at no extra charge.
+A flat fee of \$40 will be assessed for processing of supplementary materials.
+A press-quality PDF file of the published article will be provided to the corresponding author for distribution.